Federally Qualified Health Care

 - Have access to medical malpractice insurance through the Federal Tort Claims Act.
 This lowers our cost of operation.

-- Today the network of FQHCs nationwide is growing.
-Over 1000 health centers across the country serve over 13 million people.
+- Today, the network of FQHCs nationwide is growing.
+Over 1,000 health centers across the country serve more than 13 million people.

 Responding to Increasing Demand in Central Texas

-Travis County has an estimated 172,000 uninsured residents or 19.3 percent of its population.
+Travis County has an estimated 172,000 uninsured residents, or 19.3% of its population.
 Many of these residents have great difficulty getting access to basic primary and preventive health care.
-Local "safety net" primary care providers, like CommUnityCare, often operate at more than 100 percent of our capacity.
-In Travis County, CommUnityCare clinics provide approximately half of all local safety net primary care services.
+Local “safety net” primary care providers such as CommUnityCare often operate at more than 100% of our capacity.
+In Travis County, CommUnityCare clinics provide approximately half of local safety net primary care services.
 We are the largest provider for these services in the area.
 CommUnityCare works hard to respond to the increasing need for health care services.

 Central Health was formed in 2004.
 It is a limited-purpose taxing district responsible for providing health care to indigent people living in Travis County.
-Central Health provides the majority of funding for the operation of the CommUnityCare centers.
+Central Health provides most of the funding for the operation of the CommUnityCare centers.
 In addition, Central Health and CommUnityCare are co-applicants for the Federally Qualified Health Center (FQHC) designation.